geudde/attic-chest/pages/03.season-2/05.meeting-17/07.welsh/docs.md

 “From dewy lawns I’ll pluck the rose,
 With every fragrant flower that blows
-The earliest primrose of the Spring
+The earliest primrose of the spring
 To Ivor’s honour’d grave I’ll bring —
 This humble rite shall oft be paid,
 To deck the spot where he is laid,